gvp-study/CarND-Traffic-Sign-Classifier-Project/traffic-signs-recognition.md

 ---

-**Writeup / README**
+**Code**

-You're reading it! and here is a link to my [project code](https://github.com/gvp-study/CarND-Traffic-Sign-Classifier-Project.git)
+This link has my [project code](https://github.com/gvp-study/CarND-Traffic-Sign-Classifier-Project.git)

 **Data Set Summary & Exploration**

-I used the pandas library to calculate summary statistics of the traffic signs data set: The files in pickle format are train.p, valid.p and test.p.
+The files in pickle format are train.p, valid.p and test.p.
+I used the pandas library to calculate summary statistics of the traffic signs data which is as follows:

 * The size of training set is 34799
 * The size of the validation set is 4410